MildaRuz/project2-reg-form-testing-cypress/README.md

 ```

 Run the tests:
-In the Cypress Test Runner, select spec.cy.js to run the form validation tests.
+In the Cypress Test Runner, select spec.cy.js to run the form e2e tests.